 The member charities of AD(UK) have all been accredited by Assistance Dogs International (ADI) or the International Guide Dog Federation (IGDF).
 The accreditation assessment process is rigorous and looks at all aspects of how an organisation operates, thereby ensuring that dog training and welfare, client support and the supporting infrastructure all works to very high standards.
 AD(UK) is open to any UK-based organisation that is an accredited member of ADI or the IGDF.
 ADI and IGDF are both membership organisations where assistance dog programmes are the members, not individuals trainers.

 The members of AD(UK) believe that assistance dog partnerships/teams are, by definition, highly trained and fully supported throughout the life of the partnership, with responsibilities towards the dog remaining for the whole of its life.
 Members believe that supporting the welfare and wellbeing of dogs is vital both to protect the dogs and ensure they are safe around members of the public.

-We recognise that assistance dogs can be trained outside of AD(UK) member organisations and we welcome the current initiative by the Office of Disability issues (DWP) to bring stakeholders together to create a public access test that would be available for both owner-trainer assistance dog partnerships and those trained by non-ADI/IGDF organisations.
+We recognise that assistance dogs can be trained outside of AD(UK) member organisations and we welcome the current initiatives to create a public access test that would be available for both owner-trainer assistance dog partnerships and those trained by non-ADI/IGDF organisations.
 We think this public access test should be rigorous, but fair, based on a set of agreed and transparent standards.
-Assistance dogs should support an individuals legitimate disability or condition by means of defined tasks.
-Furthermore, partnerships should be re-assessed regularly, ideally every year or two.
-We welcome the idea of creating a national register of assistance dogs that have been trained by AD(UK) members or successfully completed the public access test and believe this would help to deal with many of the access refusals that assistance dog partnerships currently face.
+Assistance dogs should support an individual's disability or condition by means of defined tasks.
+Furthermore, partnerships should be re-assessed regularly.